conda/conda-libmamba-solver/docs/dev/performance-testing.md

 runner image version.
 Rename a benchmark when changing the timed operation or its fixtures so that unlike measurements do not share a long-term history.

-The separate `Track Benchmarks` workflow uploads results with the Bencher project API key.
-It checks the measured commit IDs, harness revision, and runner metadata, then compares only benchmark names present in both revisions.
+The separate `Track Benchmarks` workflow uses the shared Bencher reporting action in [`conda/actions`](https://github.com/conda/actions) with the Bencher project API key.
+The action checks the measured commit IDs, harness revision, runner metadata, and matching benchmark names.
 Following Bencher's [relative benchmarking example](https://bencher.dev/docs/how-to/track-benchmarks/#relative-continuous-benchmarking), the initial alert tolerance is a 25% latency increase against that job's base measurement.
 This is an initial choice to tune with observed noise, not a statistical confidence level.
 New benchmark names have no comparison until the base implementation can run them.
-If the base run fails or has no matching benchmarks, CI reports a neutral `Benchmark comparison` check.
-The head results remain available in the `benchmark-results` artifact.
+If the base run fails or the benchmark names differ, CI reports a neutral `Benchmark comparison` check.
+The head results remain available in the `benchmark-results-v3` artifact alongside the workflow event and runner diagnostics.

 Each PR run stores its base measurements in a separate Bencher branch named `pr-N-base-RUNID-ATTEMPT`.
 The `pr-N` comparison starts from that run's base results.